 Worst new film I saw in 2012, a.k.a.
-"It's Dead, Jim" reluctant winner (there's always one):Love On-Air
+"It's Dead, Jim" reluctant winner (there's always one):

-have worked - a former idol singer turned radio DJ struggles to recapture a zest for life in the face of her waning career and failing relationships.
+While I managed to avoid seeing that many real stinkers during 2012, it was perversely comforting to see South Korea continue to corner the market on gimmicky romantic comedies that conceal something of a poisonous moral centre.
+The grating Love On-Air could have worked - a former idol singer turned radio DJ struggles to recapture a zest for life in the face of her waning career and failing relationships.
 Yet this is one more in a long line of fluffy popcorn movies where the lead professes to have worked out rampant materialism and generally being a jerk aren't such great things after all... but spends a suspicious amount of the running time enjoying them without a care in the world.
 While it doesn't sink as low as something like My Little Black Dress, this is still saccharine, utterly forgettable dross that does precious little to combat the hateful pop-culture stereotype of modern Asian women being soul-destroying harpies who live for little else beyond the trappings of success.
 More bland and vapid than outright bad, but still, not worth your time or your money.